In this guide

 The following table shows the super performance across various timeframes for five investment categories as at the end of the last calendar year.

-As you can see, all five traditional risk categories posted positive returns in 2023 and were overwhelmingly positive over three, five, seven, 10 and 15 years.
+As you can see, all five traditional risk categories posted positive returns in 2024 and were overwhelmingly positive over periods of three to 15 years.

 Source: Chant West.
 Performance is shown net of investment fees and tax, and before administration and adviser commissions.